 First things first, speak to someone from the insurance company to discuss your options.
 Insurers may be more lenient if you have a long and clean driving record since getting your points.

-If you can’t get your points removed from your license, then it’s worth looking for policies that offer accident forgiveness deals.
+If you can’t remove your points from your license, then it’s worth looking for policies offering accident forgiveness deals.

 If you do end up getting points on your license, it is important that you focus on maintaining a clean record for the rest of your driving lifetime.
 This is the best way to prove to insurers that you are a safe and reliable road user.
 Doing this will help to keep the cost of your car insurance as low as possible!